 “The overwhelming demand for the personalized cans surprised us.
 They quickly became a must-have object of desire.
 We sent traveling kiosks, which consumers could visit to customize a can of Coke, to major shopping malls across the country.
 The queues stretched around the block… our products became the Christmas gift of the year [summer in Australia falls over the holidays].
 Kids would usually line up for Santa’s Grotto to have their picture taken.
 I remember seeing the activation in Westfield, where poor Santa had no one to put on his knee!”

-Over the summer of 2011/2012, Australians scrambled to find their friends names, lined up for hours to get names printed on mini cans and sparked social media conversations that took the message international.
+Over the summer of 2011/2012, Australians scrambled to find their friends names.
+They lined up for hours to get names printed on mini cans and sparked social media conversations that took the message internationally.

 Jermey explains more detail about the tactical execution side of the campaign.